How to Uninstall ALL of jDownloads?

 For simplicity the uninstallation is illustrated here in two steps: uninstalling the modules and plugins and then uninstalling the component itelf.

-At the start of the actual uninstallation, jDownloads presents is own 'Uninsatallation Control Panel'.
+At the start of uninstalling the jDownloads component a special 'Uninsatallation Control Panel' is shown.
 This allows retaining the Data, Images and the Database items.

-Retention is to facilitate the possible re-loading of the software, and use is made of this during major migrations from one jDownloads series to another one.
+Retention is to facilitate the possible re-loading of the software.

 Should you wish to save various parts of jDownloads yourself, details of their locations and available tools are given in the Appendix at the end of this document.
 These include the Images, Categories and Files, the jDownloads specific Database tables, the jDownloads CSS files, and the current settings of the Options.